 You are not eligible for a College Dissertation Completion Fellowship if:

-You are on academic probation or on leave at the time of the nomination deadline.
+You are on academic probation or on leave during the fellowship year.

 You previously received a College Dissertation Research Fellowship.

 Each Dissertation Completion fellowship will carry a stipend of $25,000.
 The fellowships include graduate student health insurance, but they do not include fee remissions.
+Students enroll in G901 and that is covered by the College.
 Students generally are not permitted to accept other appointments, fellowships, or outside employment during the fellowship year.

 Nomination procedures

 You must be nominated by your graduate program for College Dissertation Completion Fellowships; the College does not accept applications directly from students.
-Each Ph.D. granting unit is allowed to nominate up to three students total.
-If your department is eligible for the Dissertation Research Fellowship and the Dissertation Completion Fellowship you are still only eligible for three total, across both Fellowship types.
+Each Ph.D. granting unit is allowed to nominate up to two students total.
+If your department is eligible for the Dissertation Research Fellowship and the Dissertation Completion Fellowship you are still only eligible for two total, across both Fellowship types.

 College of Arts and Sciences Dissertation Research Fellowships are intended to help advanced graduate students in the College make significant progress on their dissertations.